Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Data Processing Aspect

 With deep learning, synthesizing missing modalities has become more effective by leveraging powerful representation learning and generative models that can capture complex cross-modal relationships.
 Current methods for generating missing-modality data are divided into individual and unified generative methods.

 \underline{Individual Modality Generation Methods } train an individual generative model for each modality in case any modality is missing, as shown in~\figref{fig:individual_og_data_generative_methods}.
-Early works used Gaussian processes~\cite{mario2010learning} or Boltzmann machines~\cite{sohn2014improved} to generate missing modalities from available data.
-With deep learning, models like Auto-Encoders (AEs)~\cite{hinton1993autoencoders} can be used for missing modality generation.
-Li et al.~\cite{li2014deep} used 3D-CNN to generate positron emission tomography (PET) data from magnetic resonance imaging (MRI) inputs.
-Chen et al.~\cite{chen2024modality} addressed missing modalities in MRI segmentation by training U-Net models to generate other two modalities from MRI.
-A recent work~\cite{ma2021smil} used AEs as one of the baselines to complete datasets by training one AE per modality.
-In domain adaptation, Zhang et al.~\cite{zhang2021progressive} proposed a U-Net-based Multi-Modality Data Generation module with domain adversarial learning to generate each missing modality by learning domain-invariant features.
+Early works used Gaussian processes~\citep{mario2010learning} or Boltzmann machines~\citep{sohn2014improved} to generate missing modalities from available data.
+With deep learning, models like Auto-Encoders (AEs)~\citep{hinton1993autoencoders} can be used for missing modality generation. \cite{li2014deep} used 3D-CNN to generate positron emission tomography (PET) data from magnetic resonance imaging (MRI) inputs. \cite{chen2024modality} addressed missing modalities in MRI segmentation by training U-Net models to generate other two modalities from MRI.
+A recent work~\citep{ma2021smil} used AEs as one of the baselines to complete datasets by training one AE per modality.
+In domain adaptation, \cite{zhang2021progressive} proposed a U-Net-based Multi-Modality Data Generation module with domain adversarial learning to generate each missing modality by learning domain-invariant features. {In immunohistochemical, DeepLIIF}~\citep{ghahremani2022deep} {uses ResNet to generate the various modalities such as Hematoxylin, mpIF DAPI, mpIF Lap2, and mpIF Ki67.} {HE2RNA}~\citep{schmauch2020deep} {is a cross-modal model that predicts gene expression (transcriptomic modality) from H\&E whole-slide images (visual modality), generates spatialized gene-expression heatmaps, and transfers this representation to downstream clinical tasks.}